mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

         True
 ```

-Again, we did not define any static data at all.
-The whole information was dynamically collected as the result of ```net.arp```, as well as it could be from [bgp.neighbors](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_bgp.html#salt.modules.napalm_bgp.neighbors) or [redis.hgetall](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.redismod.html#salt.modules.redismod.hgetall), or even generate config based on [nagios](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.nagios.html#salt.modules.nagios.run) data.
+The majority of information was dynamically collected as the result of ```net.arp``` or ```route.show```, as well as it could be from [bgp.neighbors](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_bgp.html#salt.modules.napalm_bgp.neighbors) or [redis.hgetall](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.redismod.html#salt.modules.redismod.hgetall), or even generate config based on [nagios](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.nagios.html#salt.modules.nagios.run) data.
 This is a genuine example of an orchestrator: configuration data depends on the operational data and vice-versa.

 ## Conclusion